Welcome to today's edition of the Rush 24-7 podcast.

 Narcissists are not capable in their own minds of making mistakes.

-So everybody has their different theories about what's gonna happen if the Republicans do take control of one or both houses of Congress.
+So everybody has their different theories about what's going to happen if the Republicans do take control of one or both houses of Congress.

 We'll see what they intend to do with this lame duck session.

-And it's it's obvious as the people in Washington do not agree with this.
+And it's obvious that the people in Washington do not agree with this.

 He's got a once-in-a-lifetime opportunity here.